ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 ## Summary

 Metasploitable3 is a free vulnerable machine - either in a Linux or Windows version - that allows you to simulate attacks largely using metasploit.
 However, I will mainly avoid using metasploit and rather do it manually to further enhance my skillset.
 I will randomly pick a service to exploit so I can write multiple blogs in this metasploitable 3 series.
-In this blog, we will be exploiting UnrealIRC Service.
+In this blog, we will be exploiting UnrealIRC Service to gain a shell and use 2 different ways to escalate privilege to root.

 ## Box Details